revodatanl/vibe-coding-asset-bundle-template/README.md

 We recommend indexing the Databricks [DLT documentation](https://docs.databricks.com/aws/en/dlt) and the [Asset Bundle Template documentation]() in addition to the Cursor rules.
 You can do this by using the [`@docs`](https://docs.cursor.com/context/@-symbols/@-docs) command.

-Furthermore, Databricks Labs is actively developing a [MCP](https://github.com/databrickslabs/mcp?tab=readme-ov-file#unity-catalog-server).
-This can also be added to the Cursor.
+Furthermore, you can also add the Databricks [MCP](https://github.com/databrickslabs/mcp?tab=readme-ov-file#unity-catalog-server), which is being developed by Databricks Labs.
+See how to [add MCP to Cursor](https://docs.cursor.com/context/model-context-protocol).

 ## Contributing